KevanMacGee/Project-Note-Compact/README.md

 ### What this project is:

-* It's a hacky little, rudimentary tool to organize ToDos and relevant links when working on a project.
+* It's a hacky little rudimentary tool to organize ToDos and relevant links when working on a project.

 ### What it is not: